-The coronavirus crisis and the introduction of the state of emergency brought public policy changes affecting housing; measures Habitat regularly collected in its Housing Review.
+The Covid-19 crisis and the introduction of the state of emergency brought about public policy changes that affect housing; measures Habitat regularly collected in its Housing Review.
 Some of these have temporarily mitigated further increase of housing poverty.

-The moratoria on foreclosures and evictions, also proposed by Habitat, has temporarily prevented the loss of housing, but has not offered a systemic response.
+The respective moratoria on foreclosures and evictions, also proposed by Habitat, has temporarily prevented the loss of housing but has not offered a systemic response.
 The central government has introduced only partial measures to address affordability problems by introducing a moratorium on mortgage payments.